gsmainclusivetechlab/mmapi-android-sdk/docs/internationalTransfer/createQuotation.Readme.md

 # Create A New Quotation

-Request a quotation to perform an international transfer transaction
+`Here, createQuotation() creates a POST request to /quotations`

+> `Provided with a valid object representation, this endpoint

 ### Usage/Examples